 If you find yourself unemployed after college or grad school, here are several ideas to keep some money coming in while looking for a job:

 An easy trap to fall into is keeping your job search narrow.
 You might assume that you need a job that fits your degree or location preferences, but that job might not exist, at least not yet.

 Being open to adventurous job opportunities can lead to big things, since you never know who you’ll meet or what you’ll learn in a job that might not exactly fit your expectations.

 After all, if you’re unemployed after graduation and have debt to fend off, you might not be in a position to be picky.

 Temp agencies offer workers short assignments in a variety of different industries.
 Not only does temping help you pay your bills, but temp positions can sometimes lead to full-time jobs.
 It’s also a great opportunity to broaden your network and skill set through your temporary assignments.

 Short of a traditional temping opportunity, you could also look to sign up for a side hustle, or create your own.
 If you have stacks of old college textbooks, for example, you might start a book-selling business right out your front door.

 You might pass up on an opportunity because it is only offering part-time hours (and pay).
 But working part-time in your industry can show future employers that you have a strong work ethic and you want to be self-sufficient, even if the job is less than ideal.

-One of the hardest parts of dealing with student loans and unemployment is staying positive.
+One of the hardest parts of dealing with student loans and being unemployed after graduation is staying positive.
 Having a negative outlook can affect your job search, and feeling down about your job situation is something that potential employers can pick up on.

 Remember that unemployment will be temporary — even if you can’t see the light at the end of the tunnel from where you are — and that you should continue living your life.
-Making time for hobbies, friends, or to learn something new will help you keep your job search in perspective.
+Making time for hobbies, spending time with friends or learning something new will help you keep your job search in perspective.